Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

 Goal: Use AI SDK v5-native message structures, while cleanly mapping A2A Task context.

 - **Message Types**: Persist conversation in `UIMessage[]` form and convert to `ModelMessage[]` at request time using `convertToModelMessages` [link](https://v5.ai-sdk.dev/docs/announcing-ai-sdk-5-beta).
-- **Parts**: Prefer `text`, `file`, and `data` parts for structured payloads.
-Tool progress/status events from A2A can be rendered as `data` parts in messages when needed.
 - **Context Mapping**:
-  - `chatId → contextId`: For any chat session, generate or reuse a stable `contextId` that is sent with A2A `Message.contextId`.
-Store mapping in DB (e.g., `chats.contextId`).
+  - `chatId → contextId`: For any chat session, generate or reuse a stable `contextId`.
-  - A2A `Task.contextId` must match the `Message.contextId` so that tasks can be related back to the chat history.
+  - The `documentId` for the canvas should be passed within the A2A message context so the agent can associate tasks with it.
-- **Referencing Tasks in Messages**:
+- **Referencing Artifacts in Messages**:
-  - When a task is ACKed, append a UI message with a `data` part: `{ artifactType: 'task', taskId: '<id>' }`.
+  - When a canvas is created, append a UI message with a `data` part: `{ artifactType: 'document', documentId: '<id>' }`.
-  - Downstream UI components use this reference to fetch `/api/tasks/[id]`.
+  - Downstream UI components use this reference to fetch the document and its associated tasks.
-- **Rationale**: This keeps the chat history canonical as `UIMessage[]` (AI SDK standard) while using `tasks` as the system of record for orchestration state.

 ---

-### 20. Data Model Linking: Messages ↔ Tasks
+### 20. Data Model Linking: Messages ↔ Documents ↔ Tasks

-- **Separate Concerns**: Keep `tasks` in a dedicated table aligned with A2A `Task`.
-Keep chat history in `messages` aligned with AI SDK `UIMessage`.
+- **Separate Concerns**: `documents` for the canvas container, `tasks` for operational data, `messages` for chat history.
 - **Links**:
-- `messages.data.taskId` optional field for messages that introduce or update a task.
+- `messages.data.documentId` links a message to the canvas it created.
+- `documents.taskIds` (a `jsonb` array) links a canvas to all its tasks.
-- `tasks.contextId` equals the chat session context id.
+- `tasks.contextId` links a task back to the overall chat session.
-- Optional `messages.contextId` column mirrors the chat context id for faster joins.
 - **Queries**:
-  - Fetch tasks by `contextId` to show task list in a chat.
-  - Fetch a single task by `id` for canvas rendering.
+  - Fetch a document by `id` to get the list of `taskIds`.
+  - Fetch all tasks where `id` is in the `taskIds` array to render the canvas.

 ---

 ### 21. Codebase Integration Touchpoints (Evaluation)

 - `app/(chat)/api/chat/route.ts`:
-  - Ensure we convert `UIMessage[]` → `ModelMessage[]` before calling the model [link](https://v5.ai-sdk.dev/docs/announcing-ai-sdk-5-beta).
-  - When `a2a(...)` model selected and `taskMode` enabled: send `message/send` with `blocking=false` and `pushNotificationConfig`.
+  - On a planning prompt, create the canvas `document`, then call the A2A model with the `documentId` in the context.
-  - On ACK: persist `tasks` row and append a UI message with `{ artifactType: 'task', taskId }`.
+  - Append a UI message with `{ artifactType: 'document', documentId }`.

 - `lib/ai/a2a-chat-language-model.ts`:
-  - Inject `pushNotificationConfig` (env-provided URL and per-request token) in non-stream path.
-  - Default to ACK + webhook flow for orchestrated tasks.
+  - Ensure the `documentId` is passed through to the Python agent.

 - `components/artifact.tsx` (Canvas) and related components:
-  - If `artifactType==='task'`, fetch `/api/tasks/[id]`.
-Render status, metadata, and artifacts; update on webhook-triggered revalidation.
+  - If `artifactType==='document'`, fetch `/api/documents/[id]`, then use `taskIds` to fetch all tasks.
+Render the complete canvas view.

 - DB & Queries (`lib/db/schema.ts`, `lib/db/queries.ts`):
-  - Ensure `tasks` schema supports A2A states and result JSON, plus `webhookToken`.
+  - Ensure schemas match Section 4.
-  - Provide helpers to upsert ACK and finalize on webhook.
+  - Provide helpers to create the canvas and to handle the webhook logic (upsert task + update document).

 ---